De4my/Cooking-Recipe-Management-System/README.md

 # Cooking-Recipe-Management-System

 Cooking Recipe Management System was a system I developed during my workshop I course.
 This course's task is to develop a simple system using C++ language only.
-Cooking Recipe Management System (CoREC) was a  place/platform for food lovers, beginner chefs, and culinary experts to dive into for sharing experience and gain knowledge on making beautiful dishes using various recipes.
+Cooking Recipe Management System (CoRE) was a  place/platform for food lovers, beginner chefs, and culinary experts to dive into to share experiences and gain knowledge on making beautiful dishes using various recipes.

 ## Motivation project
 CoREC was developed because of my passion for culinary arts and inspired by most of the cooking shows such as Masterchef and famous influencer which is @khairulaming.
 Despite all the recipes seen through all these channels, it would be amazing if there was a place for people to look for the recipe that they would like to try on.